MSIA/2020-msia423-ganguly-got/README.md

 `docker build -t got_make .`
  - Upload raw data to S3 - `make s3_upload`
 By default this pulls all files from `data/external`.
 To change this location use,  `make s3_upload S3_UPLOAD_PATH=<local path>`
-As mentioned before, if using your own S3 bucket, please mention the same in config/model_config.yaml `src/config.py` contains all the configurable details about the data ingestion pipeline.
-Please update the following items
+As mentioned before, if using your own S3 bucket, please mention the bucket name in `config/model_config.yaml` `src/config.py`
+ - Download raw data from S3

  - `S3_BUCKET` - specify the name of the S3 bucket for storing the csv file
  - `CREATE_DB_LOCALLY` - specify `False` to create RDS database, `True` to create local SQLite database.
 Defaulted to `False`